 - Boating & Marinas

 People of the Murray River - Aboriginal communities

 44 Waterloo Road, North Ryde, 2113. © Anne Bickford 1982

 Research: Anne Bickford — Reading Adviser: Margaret Roc — Illustrations: Tony Oliver

 This page is produced from a book entitled Our People.
 Our People was prepared in association with the Aboriginal Consultative Group, Sydney, and other Aboriginal groups.
 A team of specialist advisers also assisted in the preparation of the text.

-People of the Murray River traces the ways in which the Ngarrindjeri (Narrinyeri), Bangerang and other people along the Murray River lived on its banks and the nearby flood plains for thousands of years right up to the present.
+People of the Murray River traces the ways in which the Ngarrindjeri (South Australia's Murray River region), Yorta Yorta Nation (Echuca region) and other clans along the Murray River lived on its banks and the nearby flood plains for thousands of years right up to the present.

 Spoken in the words of a modern young Aborigine, Our People stresses the importance of a traditional heritage to today's Australians, both black and white.

 There are many of us Aboriginies along the Murray River today.
 We have been here for thousands of years, long before the white people came.
 This is the story of what life was like then and how it is for us today.